jazzband/django-newsletter/README.rst

 Compatibility
 =============
-Currently, django-newsletter is officially supported for Django 1.8, 1.11 with Django 2.0 support pending user feedback (tests are passing).
-We support Python 2.7, 3.4, 3.5 and 3.6.
+Currently, django-newsletter is officially supported for Django 1.11 and Django 2.0 with Django 2.1 support pending.
+We support Python
+2.7, 3.4, 3.5, 3.6 and 3.7.

 Requirements
 ============